artistkaransaini/bitbox/README.md

 * If the input is ON, the output turns OFF
 * If the input is OFF, the output turns ON

 This flipping ability is required to build more complex gates.
-Without NOT, gates like NAND and NOR would not exist.

 **Truth Table**